Pioneer/Premier Aces

 as The Man With The Golden Trumpet.
 He still lives in

-Johnny will celebrate 50 years of continuous playing, the
+Johnny celebrated 60 years of continuous playing, the

 Frankie